LouBdt/Morpheusvg/README.md

 If you make fun animations with this script, don't hesitate to send me the result, I'd be happy to see it ! > charlie_brt@riseup.net

+Many thanks to @kiwifraise@masto.bike for their help !